Francis J. Heney: 1905 Oregon land fraud trials

-The San Francisco graft prosecution
+San Francisco graft prosecution

 While in Oregon, he was approached by Rudolph Spreckels, president of the First National Bank, and Fremont Older, editor of the San Francisco Bulletin, who promised to put up $100,000 to finance an investigation of corrupt city officials, and asked him to come as soon as possible to San Francisco to help investigate and prosecute.
 Older went to Washington, D. C. and got President Roosevelt to agree to lend special federal prosecutor Heney to the San Francisco District Attorneys office.
-In April 1906 he was a member of Mayor Schmitz's Committee of Fifty that tried to manage the city during the crisis following the big earthquake and subsequent fire, but the earthquake delayed the graft prosecution for only a short time.
+In April 1906, he was a member of Mayor Schmitz's Committee of Fifty that tried to manage the city during the crisis following the big earthquake and subsequent fire, but the earthquake delayed the graft prosecution for only a short time.

 On October 24, 1906, San Francisco D.A.
 William H. Langdon appointed Heney Assistant D.A.
 The next day, Acting Mayor James L. Gallagher, who as the Chairman of the Board of Supervisors ran the city while Mayor Schmitz was traveling around Europe – suspended D.A.
 Langdon for "neglect of office" and appointed Abe Ruef Acting District Attorney.
 Ruef then wrote to Heney: "You are hereby removed from the position of Assistant District Attorney of the City and County of San Francisco."
 Heney said he did not recognize Ruef as D.A.
-At 2 am, the following morning, Judge Seawell signed an order temporarily restraining Ruef from installing himself as district attorney.
+At 2 a.m. the following morning, Judge Seawell signed an order temporarily restraining Ruef from installing himself as district attorney.

 Heney prosecuted Mayor Eugene Schmitz and political boss Abe Ruef for bribery.
 While examining prospective jurors Heney had publicly revealed the fact that one man on the panel, Morris Haas, was ineligible because he had many years earlier served a term in San Quentin Prison.
 Heney did not need to humiliate Haas publicly in this way; he did so in anger, believing that Ruef was trying to plant the man on the jury.
 Haas deeply resented Heney's action and brooded over it for many weeks.
 While the trial was in temporary recess, Haas approached Heney in the courtroom, whipped out a revolver, and shot the attorney in the head; the bullet lodged behind the jaw muscles, where a difference of a fraction of an inch in any direction would have produced a fatal wound.
 Heney was carried away on a stretcher, mumbling, "I'll get him [Ruef] yet."
 His place was taken by a bright young assistant named Hiram Johnson, and the trial went on.